Spin-Chemistry-Community/Spin-Chemistry-Community.github.io/about.md

-Please email [Lewis M Antill](mailto:lewismantill@gmail.com) items for inclusion on this website.
+Website created and maintained by Lewis M Antill.
+Please [email](mailto:lewismantill@gmail.com) items for inclusion on this website.